sandipshiwakoti/vscode-react-native-version-bumper/README.md

 ### 5. Status Bar

-Click the status bar item to quickly see the current `package.json` version or trigger the "Show Current Versions" command.
+Click the status bar item to quickly see the current `package.json` version or trigger the "Version Overview" command.

 ---